 At this point, the plant’s ability to absorb water and nutrients is compromised, resulting in Hoyas dying.

 Signs of Overwatering with Hoya Plant

-If you suspect your Hoya plant is not growing due to overwatering, watch out for the following symptoms.
+If you suspect your Hoya plant are not growing due to overwatering, watch out for the following symptoms.

 Prolonged Wet Soil – If your Hoya plant’s soil remains wet after several days of watering, your plant is at risk of overwatering, which can cause stunted growth and Hoyas dying.

 Wet Brown Spots on the Plant – A waterlogged soil prevents the free flow of air in the ground, depriving the roots of oxygen.
-The roots suffer because of a lack of oxygen, giving room for bacterial leaf spot disease to strike, leading to Hoyas not growing.
+Because of a lack of oxygen, the roots suffer, giving room for bacterial leaf spot disease to strike, leading to Hoyas not growing.